NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Federal drug charges usually involve large quantities of drugs, prescription fraud, conspiracies involving several people, large dollar amounts, and weapons.
 Interestingly enough, however, many cases involving these components have been prosecuted at the state level.
 In general, the Feds are better equipped to handle more serious drug cases that involve higher levels of sophistication and interstate transportation.

-Federal drug charges are accompanied by mandatory minimum sentences.
+Mandatory minimum sentences accompany federal drug charges.
 For example, if someone is found in possession of cocaine or fentanyl but has no prior criminal history, they could still face a 10-year mandatory minimum sentence of 85 percent.
 The federal crime of Continuing Criminal Enterprise (CCE) primarily targets large-scale drug traffickers participating in extensive drug conspiracies.

-When it comes to investigating and proving cases, the Feds are very thorough, and as a result, they build strong cases against defendants.
-In addition, the Feds spend significant amounts of time and money on their investigations, so they will want a result that will compensate them for that cost.
-If someone is facing a federal drug charge or knows they were part of a drug conspiracy—even if they only played a very small role—they should immediately obtain an attorney.
+When it comes to investigating and proving cases, the Feds are incredibly thorough, building strong cases against defendants.
+Their significant investment of time and money in their investigations means they will want a result that compensates them for that cost.
+If you're facing a federal drug charge or know you were part of a drug conspiracy—even if you only played a very small role—you should immediately obtain an attorney to counter their thoroughness with your own defense.

 We have a Fourth Amendment right to privacy.
 An individual who believes their rights have been violated should hire a federal criminal defense lawyer who will be able to challenge any unwarranted or unlawful act by the government.